EgocentricVision/EgocentricVision/papers/README.md

 - [EPIC Fields](https://epic-kitchens.github.io/epic-fields/) - EPIC Fields, an augmentation of EPIC-KITCHENS with 3D camera information.
 Like other datasets for neural rendering, EPIC Fields removes the complex and expensive step of reconstructing cameras using photogrammetry, and allows researchers to focus on modelling problems.
 2023. [[paper]](https://arxiv.org/abs/2306.08731)

 - [EGOFALLS] - The dataset comprises 10,948 video samples from 14 subjects, focusing on falls among the elderly.
 Extracting multimodal descriptors from egocentric camera videos.
 2023. [[paper]](https://arxiv.org/abs/2309.04579)

+- [Exo2EgoDVC] - EgoYC2, a novel egocentric dataset, adapts procedural captions from YouCook2 to cooking videos re-recorded with head-mounted cameras.
+Unique in its weakly-paired approach, it aligns caption content with exocentric videos, distinguishing itself from other datasets focused on action labels.
+2023. [[paper]](https://arxiv.org/abs/2311.16444)

+- [EgoWholeBody](https://people.mpi-inf.mpg.de/~jianwang/projects/egowholemocap/) - EgoWholeBody, a large synthetic dataset, comprising 840,000 high-quality egocentric images captured across a diverse range of whole-body motion sequences.
+Quantitative and qualitative evaluations demonstrate the effectiveness of our method in producing high-quality whole-body motion estimates from a single egocentric camera.
+2023. [[paper]](https://arxiv.org/abs/2311.16495)

+- [Ego-Exo4D](https://ego-exo4d-data.org/) - Ego-Exo4D, a vast multimodal multiview video dataset capturing skilled human activities in both egocentric and exocentric perspectives (e.g., sports, music, dance).
+With 800+ participants in 13 cities, it offers 1,422 hours of combined footage, featuring diverse activities in 131 natural scene contexts, ranging from 1 to 42 minutes per video.
+2023. [[paper]](https://arxiv.org/abs/2311.18259)

+- [IT3DEgo] - IT3DEgo dataset: Addresses 3D instance tracking using egocentric sensors (AR/VR).
+Recorded in diverse indoor scenes with HoloLens2, it comprises 50 recordings (5+ minutes each).
+Evaluates tracking performance in 3D coordinates, leveraging camera pose and allocentric representation.
+2023. [[paper]](https://arxiv.org/pdf/2312.04117.pdf)

 - [Touch and Go](https://touch-and-go.github.io/) - we present a dataset, called Touch and Go, in which human data collectors walk through a variety of environments, probing objects with tactile sensors and simultaneously recording their actions on video.
 NeurIPS 2022. [[paper]](https://arxiv.org/pdf/2211.12498.pdf)